LADSoft/OrangeC/doc/occ/OCC Compilation Modes.md

          c++11     - c++, 2011
          c++14     - c++, 2014

-      note that choosing a c++ standard does not put the compiler into c++ mode.

       also, the C++ standard settings don't actually compare the source code against the standard, their only function is to set the value of the __cplusplus macro.